-In the Master's program DIGITAL TECHNOLOGIES you have the choice!
-You can choose a major and minor in each of the computer science disciplines as well as in the application areas and thus determine your individual specialization.
+In the master's program DIGITAL TECHNOLOGIES you have the choice!
+You can choose one major and one minor in the computer science disciplines as well as in the application areas and thus determine your individual specialization.

 - Cooperative Human-Machine Interaction

 - Machine Learning and Big Data